 Not satisfied with this explanation, I proceeded to point out the hazards posed by the gate as it stands and began to enumerate various doomsday scenarios.
 The principal’s otherwise cheerful demeanor suddenly darkened and after a quick and nervous glance at her watch she said that it was unfortunate that our meeting had to end so abruptly, but that she had to run to an important conference.

-On the way home, my daughter who had been standing by me during the entire conversation with the principal asked me if, now that we’ve provided a scientific explanation for the formation of the bottle neck, the school would fix the problem.
-I thought about it for few minutes and said, "Probably not."
-She asked “why?”, I said that unfortunately, sometimes in the short term, politics can trump scientific discovery.
-She was visibly disappointed and said that she worked so hard on this experiment and it all turned out to be a complete waste of our time.
+On the way home, our daughter who had been standing by me during the entire conversation with the principal asked me if, now that we’ve provided a scientific explanation for the formation of the bottle neck, the school would fix the problem.
+I thought about it for few minutes and said, “Probably not.”
+She asked “why?”, I said that unfortunately, sometimes in the short term, politics can trump science.
+She was visibly disappointed and said that she worked so hard on this project and it all turned out to be a complete waste of our time.
 I told her that even though we didn’t win, we still conducted a great experiment and independently discovered and solved an interesting puzzle.
 And by way of analogy, I told her about the Galileo affair and how despite his mistreatment by the inquisition, in the end, his theories eventually won acceptance.

 That evening during dinner, my wife recounted the story of the accident.
 My daughter at first thought that my wife was making the whole thing up, but after hearing that it was the mother of one of her classmates, she asked for permission to call her friend to verify the facts.
 When she got back to the dinner table, she had a look of disbelief on her face.
 “That’s exactly what we told the principle could happen!” she said.
 “We sure did,” I said.

 She remained silent for few seconds and then I noticed a twinkle in her eyes.

 © Copyright 2009 Yaacov Apelbaum All Rights Reserved.